What Is a Pedal Kayak?

 One more recent addition to the kayak family is the pedal-powered kayak.
 This article looks at pedal kayaks compared to other kinds and the advantages of pedal kayaks.

 Pedal kayaks are now available as an alternative to regular paddle kayaks.
-Pedal kayaks offer several advantages over regular kayaks but there are downsides too.
-This article will discuss the history of the pedal kayak, the different types of pedal kayaks out there, as well as some of the pros and the cons when deciding to choose a pedal kayak over a traditional paddle kayak.
+Pedal kayaks offer several advantages over traditional kayaks, but there are downsides too.
+This article will discuss the history of the pedal kayak, the different types of pedal kayaks out there, and some of the pros and the cons when deciding to choose a pedal kayak over a traditional paddle kayak.

 Two Types of Kayak Propulsion